The internet has spoken: Keep net neutrality rules

 Netflix

-The online dating website is displaying a message asking people to join them in the fight to protect the open internet and it's directing people to the Battle for the Net website to file comments with the FCC to support the rules.
+The online dating website is displaying a message asking people to join in the fight to protect the open internet, and it's directing people to the Battle for the Net website to file comments with the FCC to support the rules.

 As an OkCupid member and Internet user, you should be in control what you see and do online — not big cable companies.
 Join us on this Internet-Wide Day of Action to stop the FCC from destroying net neutrality.

-Note: This story was originally published at 8:00 a.m PT and is being updated throughout the day with information from companies and organizations about how they're supporting the "Day of Action" to protect the FCC's existing net neutrality rules.